 - No DFSA license yet

-Booming popularity of forex trading in UAE is unfortunately attracting not only big and serious forex brokerages but also a lot of scammer companies which are located in offshore countries without license!
+Booming popularity of forex trading in UAE is unfortunately attracting not only big and serious forex brokerages but also a lot of scammers located in offshore countries without a license!

+- LOCAL REGULATION in DUBAI or ABU DHABI- Regulation is a huge factor.
 Our primary goal is to list fully regulated forex companies in UAE that are safe to trade with!
+You can rest assured all brokerages that you will find in this comparison are regulated by TIER 1 financial regulators.

 Forex Trading Regulation in UAE